-Here to Help
+Here to Help: Confidentiality

 The university is committed to keeping confidential information related to victims, including not putting identifying personal information in publicly available records, to the extent permitted by law.
 For example, the university does not include personally identifying information in the Clery Annual Security Report, which includes statistics for reports of certain crimes.